opentelekomcloud-docs/data-warehouse-service/umn/source/backup_and_disaster_recovery/snapshots/overview.rst

       -  Only the snapshots stored in OBS can be used to restore data to a new cluster.

-   -  A new cluster created from the snapshot has the same configurations (including the number and flavor of nodes) as those of the original cluster.
+   -  The new GaussDB(DWS) cluster created based on the snapshot must have the same configurations as the original cluster.
+That is, the number and specifications of nodes, memory, and disks in the new cluster must be the same as those in the original cluster.
    -  If you create a new cluster based on a snapshot without modifying parameters, the parameters of the new cluster will be the same as those of the snapshot.
    -  During snapshot creation, do not perform the VACUUM FULL operation, or the cluster may become read-only.
    -  Snapshot creation affects disk I/O performance.
 You are advised to create snapshots during off-peak hours.
+   -  During the snapshot creation, some intermediate files are retained, which occupy extra disk space.
+Therefore, create snapshots in off-peak hours and ensure that the disk capacity usage is less than 70%.